How to Replace Redux with React Hooks and the Context API — SitePoint

 How to Replace Redux with React Hooks and the Context API

-The most popular way for handling shared application state in React is using a framework such as Redux.
+The most popular way to handle shared application state in React is using a framework such as Redux.
 Quite recently, the React team introduced several new features which include React Hooks and the Context API.
 These two features effectively eliminated a lot of challenges that developers of large React projects have been facing.
 One of the biggest problems was ‘prop drilling’ which was common with nested components.
 The solution was to use a state management library like Redux.
-This unfortunately came with the expense of writing boilerplate code — but now, it’s possible to replace Redux with React Hooks and the Context API.
+This, unfortunately, came with the expense of writing boilerplate code — but now, it’s possible to replace Redux with React Hooks and the Context API.

-In this article, you are going to learn a new way of handling state in your React projects without writing excessive code or installing a bunch of libraries as is the case with Redux.
-React hooks allows you to use local state inside of function components, while the Context API allows you to share state with other components.
+In this article, you are going to learn a new way of handling state in your React projects, without writing excessive code or installing a bunch of libraries — as is the case with Redux.
+React hooks allow you to use local state inside of function components, while the Context API allows you to share state with other components.

 Prerequisites